A Cusp in QED at g=2

 The choice of ${\cal K}^+$ as the physical state space has clear advantages and resolves the challenges encountered by Veltman~\cite{Veltman:1997am}: In addition to maintaining self-adjointness of the KGP system, it makes the quantum field theories based on semi-spaces ${\cal K}^{\pm}$ each individually unitary, because the number of states is conserved in transiting through the singular points e.g at $|g|=2$, and for $|g|>2$ we omit the localized solutions.
 Moreover, our proposal makes the spectrum and by extension the quantum theory a continuous and analytic extension from the domain $|g|\leq 2$.
 Our approach preserves translation invariance of the vacuum, which would be broken by any localized bound states in the constant-field-filled vacuum.
 It is critical to note that had we separated the sectors along the sign of $Q$, the contents of the theory would be different for $|g|>2$ and unitarity would be violated since the `wrong' levels would be included in the physical half-space.

-0.2cm {\bf Effective action for $\mathbf{|g|\le 2}$:} We briefly summarize results for ${|g|\le 2}$~\cite{Labun:2012jf}, as these are needed to understand the present case of ${|g|>2}$.
-For constant fields the effective action is manifestly covariant, and can be written as a function of the Lorentz-invariant field-like quantities $a,b$
+{\bf 4.
+Effective action for $\mathbf{|g|\le 2}$:}\\ We briefly summarize results for ${|g|\le 2}$~\cite{Labun:2012jf}, as these are needed to understand the novel case of ${|g|>2}$.
+For constant fields the effective action is manifestly covariant and can be written as a function of the Lorentz-invariant field-like quantities $a,b$

 where $\pm a$ are electric-field-like and $\pm ib$ are the magnetic-field-like eigenvalues of $F^{\alpha\beta}$. $a$ is considered electric-like because $a\to|\vec E|$ on taking the limit $b\to 0$, and similarly $b\to |\vec B|$ in the limit $a\to 0$.